 Bodhisangha Teacher, Germany

-Heidi's spiritual roots are as diverse as her life.
-In the Benedictine Abbey of Niederaltaich, the devout Catholic has had a deep friendship with Father Emmanuel Jungclaussen OSB for decades.
-Numerous conversations with him gave rise to the ideas for her book "Individuelle Sterbebegleitung," which was published in 2015 and provides spiritual guidance for accompanying dying people of different faiths.
+Heidi's spiritual roots were as diverse as her life.
+In the Benedictine Abbey of Niederaltaich, the devout Catholic had a deep friendship with Father Emmanuel Jungclaussen OSB for decades.
+Numerous conversations with him gave rise to the idea for her book "Individuelle Sterbebegleitung" (Individual care for the Dying) which was published in 2015 and provides spiritual guidance for accompanying dying people of different faiths.

 Heidi has also had a shortened English version made for those interested, which you can download here: "Spiritual Care for the Dying".
 Who likes, can give a small donation for it, different donation accounts you find on the funeral card.